rvelhote/GSoC-SWAT/README.txt

 3. Execute
      # ./deploy-swat

 chmod +x first.
-This will create a Python virtual environment so it won't mess with your current Python stuff.
+This will create a Python virtual environment so it won't mess with your current Python stuff and it will download the required packages to run Pylons (and SWAT :D)

 4. Execute
      # ./run-swat.